martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 The LLC assesses whether or not an in-person meeting is logistically and financially viable in light of events, and assembles information about various travel restrictions that might impact attendance.
-The IESG assesses if the projected attendance is sufficient for a viable in-person meeting.
+The IESG and IRTF chair assess if the projected attendance is sufficient for a viable in-person meeting.

 ## IETF LLC